kylepott/controls/primer.md

 5. ur strategy uses risk measurement to build controls that are right-sized (not one-size-fits-all)
 6. The STAR team is here to help: ask questions share direct feedback.

-## What we mean when we say "compliance."
+## What do we mean when we say "compliance?"

 Think of compliance in two buckets.
 The first bucket is what happens within Netflix.
 The second bucket deals with external laws and regulations.
 We call this regulatory compliance.
 Many regulations are well established.
 For example: